mangalam-research/btw/tech_notes.rst

     $ apt-mark hold uwsgi

-   It is **strongly** sugested to have apticron installed so that you get a warning once a new version of uwsgi is installed.
+   It is **strongly** sugested to have apticron installed so that you get a warning once a new version of uwsgi is available.

 4. Add this key to the list of keys recognized by ``apt`` so that you don't get security issues with installing tei::